coindefi/COIN/README.md

 # COIN
-The official repository for the Coinvest COIN token.
+The official repository for the Coinvest COIN token and smart contracts.